 Applications are reviewed by the GKCCT Research Advisory Panel via a competitive process.
 They are assessed on their innovation, quality of research, excellence and in particular, their relevance to childhood cancer and how the results of the research could potentially translate into improved outcomes for children with cancer.

-All applications are sent for external peer review.
+All applications for grants over £30,000 are sent for external written peer review.

 Before completing an application for funding, we request that you read the following information below.